 Related: Build a better life with the 2-day rule

-Finishing thoughts
+Final thoughts

-The 2-minute rule is a small rule that can help you increase productivity and decrease procrastination.
+The 2-minute rule is a simple rule that can help you increase productivity and decrease procrastination.
 The rule states: “If you can do a task in less than 2 minutes, do it straight away.”

 Using the rule is like most other things, a process.
 It might not be easy from day 1, but over time, it’ll become automatic.
 Be patient with yourself in this process and let the habit form.